excelsior-oss/excelsior-jet-maven-plugin/README.md

 #### Startup Accelerator Configurations

 The Startup Accelerator improves the startup time of applications compiled with Excelsior JET.
-Since version 0.3.0, the plugin automatically runs the compiled application immediately after build, collects the necessary profile information and hard-wires it into the executable just created.
+The plugin automatically runs the compiled application immediately after build, collects the necessary profile information and hard-wires it into the executable just created.
 The JET Runtime will then use the information to reduce the application startup time.
 The Startup Accelerator is enabled by default, but you may disable it by specifying the following